VoiceLab3: Lab and open event

 September 2013 issue: Sarma publishes essays on the work of Sarah Vanhee by Laura Burns and Joe Kelleher.
 In the audio abecedarium Animal Dramaturgies, Jeroen Peeters muses on animals populating literature, philosophy and art.

-Can ‘enchanting scores’ create the conditions for alternative forms of relationality and agency to emerge?
-Exploring the critical potential of trance practices in today’s art and society is at the heart of Enchanting Scores.
-Choreographer and visual artist Julien Bruneau and anthropologist Arnaud Halloy guide a workshop on Enchanting Scores.
-Working towards collective drawings and a shared mythology, it is based on scores that provide a set of constraints triggering a dynamic interplay between interiority and collectivity.
+In a workshop at Bains Connective in Brussels (November 19-21, 2013), Julien Bruneau and Arnaud Halloy work towards collective drawings and a shared mythology, based on scores that provide a set of constraints triggering a dynamic interplay between interiority and collectivity.
 Addressing practices of trance and other non-ordinary states, the workshop explores diverse modes of relationality and opens up the question of human agency.
 How do we relate to an overwhelming stream of corporeal sensations, thoughts, emotions and imagination?

 Tom Engels and Tessa Theisen prepared a new Oral Site publication More than one tie.
 It consists of interviews with Antonia Baehr and the artistic network around her.
 This research on the notion of affinity tries to map a complex network of artistic influences, forms of collaboration and modes of production.
 The conversations circle around artistic affinities, non-biological families, bestiaries, exclusive perfumes, gossip, and much more.
 The publication was presented in the frame of Zilver Flotations that took place at Beursschouwburg Brussels from April 9 to 12 2013.